ftchirou/faical.dev/src/modern-swift-data-access-layers/README.md

 Finally, we add a function to fetch movies matching any predicate.
 Similarly to fetching a movie by its id, we use the [catch](https://developer.apple.com/documentation/combine/publisher/3204690-catch) operator to perform the query in the local store if any error occurs with the remote store.

 We just built a flexible movie repository that can be configured with any store without changing a single line of its implementation.
 The underlying stores could even potentially be swapped at runtime.
-The logic of saving and filtering movies is clearly separated from the specifics to how the saving and filtering are done. 🎉
+The logic of saving and filtering movies is clearly separated from the specifics of how the saving and filtering are done. 🎉

 ### Testing